civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 37

-An Authority may, with the approval of the Minister of Finance, invest any moneys not immediately required for the purposes of the Authority in **any class of financial asset**.
+An Authority may, with the approval of the Minister of Finance, invest any moneys not immediately required for the purposes of the Authority in any class of financial asset.

 ### Section 37.1